-1. Hit your numbers
+1. Hit your numbers if you want to make partner

-It doesn’t matter how good you are at leading a team or whether you truly think like a partner, if you are not hitting your numbers, i.e. your chargeable and billing targets, you will struggle to make partner in a law firm.
+It doesn’t matter how good you are at leading a team or whether you truly think like a partner, if you are not hitting your numbers, i.e. your chargeable and billing targets, you will struggle to make partner in a UK law firm.
 Hitting your numbers means:

 - consistently producing personal billings worth at least 3 times your salary